Make and Zapier compared (and a better and easier alternative)

 Credit-based pricing

 Make uses a credit-based billing model where each module action counts as one credit.
-This is generally more cost-effective than Zapier for high-volume, complex workflows — but there's a catch.
-AI modules in particular can burn through credits quickly, and polling triggers charge you even for empty checks.
+This is generally more cost-effective than Zapier for high-volume, complex workflows.
+But there's a catch: AI modules in particular can burn through credits quickly, and polling triggers charge you even for empty checks.
 You'll want to architect your workflows carefully.

 💰 Pricing snapshot: